Cortex-M0

 Supports sleep states for ultra low-power standby to extend battery life, uses low gate count Wake-Up Interrupt Controller (WIC).

 The Debug Access Port (DAP) is an optional component, defined by v5.1 of the ARM Debug interface specification.
+Some additional features to aid debugging ASIC fabricated devices has been added and are described in the SoC labs project for the M0 microcontroller.

 Programmed fully in C, no assembler required.